 Because my research focuses on the role of social pressure from potentially large communities, my methods emphasize natural experiments and other treatments where behavior can be observed in its natural social context and where its consequences are real.

 - Newell, E., Schang, A., Margolin, D., & Ruths, D. (2017).
 Assessing the Verifiability of Attributions in News Text.
-Proceedings of the Eighth International Joint Conference on Natural Language Processing (Volume 1: Long Papers), Proceedings of the Eighth International Joint Conference on Natural Language Processing (Volume 1: Long Papers).
+Proceedings of the Eighth International Joint Conference on Natural Language Processing (Volume 1: Long Papers).
+National Taiwan Normal University and The Association for Computational Linguistics and Chinese Language Processing, National Taiwan Normal University and The Association for Computational Linguistics and Chinese Language Processing, Taipei, Taiwan #754 p.